-Each new type of display requires optical measurements to demonstrate its performance.
-Usually, numerical models are produced to aid the design process.
-Papers are solicited which explore the theory of these optical models and then correlate the models against measured results.
-Authors should carefully describe the physical measurement methods as well as the model details.
+Numerical optical models are often used to aid the design process of new displays.
+Papers are solicited which explore the theory of these optical models and correlate the models against measured results.
+Authors should carefully describe the measurement methods as well as the model details.